cullenr/QGrout/README.md

 #QGrout

+QGrout is a Tile Game framework written in C++ for Qt 5.1 with QML bindings.
+The goal of the project is to allow users to define a game entirely in QML.

 ##Overview

-QGrout is a Tile Game framework written in C++ for Qt with QML bindings.
-The goal of the project is to allow users to define a game entirely in QML.

 The QGrout engine provides an OpenGl based rendering system and Box2d based physics simulation as well as object lifecycle management.